Text by CLOT Magazine

 What is your relationship with novel technologies nowadays, how do you use them for your practice?
 And how do you cope with technology (screen/digital) overload?

 There is a lot of good, but for sure also something to be aware of in novel technologies.
 We are surrounded by technology all the time, all over the place.
 It’s part of being a human these days.
-It can become a problem like almost anything else in life in the form of addiction of some kind, and for sure my relationship with it has changed a lot in the past years, for example, compared to my childhood when I didn’t have daily access to a computer and lived in a quiet environment close to nature.
-But being conscious of the use of technology and self-aware of its consequences is of course wise when living in the Western realities.
+It can become a problem like almost anything else in life in the form of addiction of some kind.
+My relationship with it had changed a lot in the past years, for example, compared to my childhood when I didn’t have daily access to a computer and lived in a quiet environment close to nature.
+But being conscious of the use of technology and self-aware of its consequences is, of course, wise when living in Western realities.

-I also think technology is a great tool to express and produce artistic ideas.
-Also working with electronics, I’m intrigued by the feedback it creates.
+Technology is a great tool for expressing and producing artistic ideas.
+Also, working with electronics, I’m intrigued by the feedback it creates.
 I feel the computer has become a very close and intimate extension of my music-making, allowing me to express some things more directly than before.

-But of course, taking ‘time off’ when I consciously take breaks from screens, and digital overload is very healthy and calms the nerve system.
+But of course, taking ‘time off’ when I consciously take breaks from screens and digital overload is very healthy and calms the nervous system.